MAPPA - Annual report

 MAPPA is supported by the Violent and Sex Offender Register (ViSOR).
-This is a UK-wide IT system which facilitates inter-agency communication and ensures that the Responsible Authorities contribute, share and securely store critical information about MAPPA offenders.
-It improves the capacity to share intelligence and supports the immediate transfer of key information when offenders move between areas.
+This is a UK-wide IT system which facilitates inter-agency communication and ensures that the Responsible Authorities contribute, share and securely store critical information about individuals subject to MAPPA.
+It improves the capacity to share intelligence and supports the immediate transfer of key information when these individuals move between areas.

 2.0 The National Picture

 Nationally MAPPA has seen a number of developments in the past 12 months and work continues to deliver future improvement to the arrangements, as summarised in this report.